Grover Cleveland: Governor of New York

-Election of 1884
+1884 Presidential Election

 Nomination for president

 An anti-Blaine cartoon presents him as the "tattooed man", with many indelible scandals.

 In June 1884, the Republican Party convened their national convention in Chicago, selecting former U.S. House Speaker James G. Blaine of Maine as their nominee for president.
 Blaine's nomination alienated many Republicans, including the Mugwumps, who viewed Blaine as ambitious and immoral.
 The Republican standard-bearer was further weakened when the Conkling faction and President Chester Arthur refused to give Blaine their strong support.
 Democratic party leaders believed the Republicans' choice gave them an opportunity to win the White House for the first time since 1856 if the right candidate could be found.

 Among the Democrats, Samuel J. Tilden was the initial front-runner, having been the party's nominee in the contested election of 1876.
 After Tilden declined a nomination due to his poor health, his supporters shifted to several other contenders.
 Cleveland was among the leaders in early support, and Thomas F. Bayard of Delaware, Allen G. Thurman of Ohio, Samuel Freeman Miller of Iowa, and Benjamin Butler of Massachusetts also had considerable followings, along with various favorite sons.
 Each of the other candidates had hindrances to his nomination: Bayard had spoken in favor of secession in 1861, making him unacceptable to Northerners; Butler, conversely, was reviled throughout the Southern United States for his actions during the American Civil War; Thurman was generally well-liked, but was growing old and infirm, and his views on the silver question were uncertain.

 Cleveland, too, had detractors—Tammany remained opposed to him—but the nature of his enemies made him still more friends.
 Cleveland led on the first ballot, with 392 votes out of 820.
 On the second ballot, Tammany threw its support behind Butler, but the rest of the delegates shifted to Cleveland, who won.
 Thomas A. Hendricks of Indiana was selected as his running mate.